SimoneSchaefer/sveltree/README.md

 # Sveltree
-A very basic drag-and-drop tree component for Svelte 3.
+A simple drag-and-drop tree component for Svelte 3.

 Define tree items like this: